Winter Fire Safety

 store ashes.
 Ashes can take up to four days to cool down, so keep the container away

-• If you use a kerosene heater, avoid overfilling and never fill while it is operating or hot.
+from the house, deck, porch or anything that can burn! - If you use a kerosene heater, avoid overfilling and never fill while it is operating or hot.

-• Never leave lit candles unattended.
+- Never leave lit candles unattended.